raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ### Multithreading concept

 I need to introduce a new programming concept called [multithreading](http://en.wikipedia.org/wiki/Multithreading_%28software%29#Multithreading).
 A *thread* in a program is a single sequence of instructions that are being followed by the computer at any one time.
 In most simple programs there is only one thread, which is the main one.
-But it is possible to have multiple threads going at the same time; it's like making a program pat its head and rub its belly at the same time.
+But it is possible to have multiple threads going at the same time; it's like making a program pat its head and rub its stomach at the same time.

 Because our main thread is always held up by the `wait_for_keydown` and `wait_for_keyup` functions, we need to have another thread which can constantly do the work of decoding what the user is keying in.